 Manual Storage: The Magellan’s manual stores on the back of the seat’s base.
 We found that our manual didn’t quite tuck all the way into this compartment.

 FAA Approval Label: The Magellan is approved for use on airplanes in harnessed mode.
 The FAA approval label is found on the back of the seat but honestly, this seat is so large that we can’t see it fitting on most airplane seats.
 We would recommend using one of our recommended travel seats instead of flying with the Magellan.

 It might fare better on the sea, since it’s a bit of a land yacht.
 (That’s a joke, we’re not asserting that the Magellan should or could be installed on a boat!)

 The Magellan has a lot of interesting features and is so well padded that even the pickiest of passengers should find it comfortable.
 That’s a huge plus for many families!
 The lockoffs are quite nice and we remain fans of the ClipQuick chest clip that’s found on the Magellan Max.

 We tested the Magellan with a number of children and in a number of vehicles.
 Unfortunately, the number of installation challenges we faced along the way don’t put the Magellan at the top of our list for easy to use car seats.
 Families who are looking for a very plush car seat, have a roomy vehicle, and are willing to be extremely patient while installing the Magellan may find it exactly what they need.
 But families who have average-sized vehicles and who might be short on patience for car seat installations would probably be happier with a different choice.

 Shoutout to the Review Team!

 We were lucky enough to have a team of amazing reviewers spend time with both the Magellan and Magellan Max.
-Many thanks to Laurel, Jacky, and Courtney for their efforts on this review!
+Many thanks to our review team for their efforts on this review!